 When you purchase a plan, you’ll receive a license agreement to build the plan once.
 This license will be issued in your name and is not transferable for any reason.

-Every plan in our collection is copyrighted and protected in full as our intellectual property.
 When you purchase one of our plans, you are purchasing a license to build the plan one time and you will also be sent a copyright release to sign.

 The copyright release allows you to legally make copies of the copyrighted house plan for you to use and provide to your builder, engineers, and subcontractors.
 It does not, however, give you permission to sell the original plans.